stormdragon2976/Toby-Doom-scripts/README.md

 ## Usage

 Place .bat files and DoomTTS.ps1 in the top level directory of Toby Doom.
-Example file structure for DoomTTS.psa:
+Example file structure for DoomTTS.ps1:

     TobyAccessibilityMod_Version7-5\DoomTTS.ps1